 It's important to have an email-centric sign-up flow if you want your email program to do well.
 Always have a check-box in the sign-up flow, allowing users to opt-in for newsletters and promotional emails.
 Ensure that you target only those users who have opted in for direct marketing alerts.

-2. When you have a low IP reputation
+2. You have a low IP reputation

 Your IP address gets shared whenever you send an email.
 Sharing an IP address has many drawbacks.